Publisher Council on Foreign Relations

 Managing the Arctic: At a crossroads

 Arctic ice is melting at unprecedented rates.
-At this pace, experts estimate that the Arctic could be seasonally ice free by 2040, and possibly much earlier.
-As the ice recedes and exposes valuable new resources, multilateral coordination will become even more important among states (and indigenous groups) jockeying for position in the region.
+At this pace, experts estimate that the Arctic could be seasonally ice free as early as 2040, and possibly much earlier.
+As the ice recedes and exposes valuable new resources, multilateral coordination and observation [PDF] will become even more important among states (and indigenous groups) jockeying for position in the region.

 But new opportunities in the Arctic also portend new competition among states.
 In August 2007, Russia symbolically planted a flag on the Arctic floor, staking a claim to large chunks of Arctic land.
-Other Arctic powers including the United States, Canada, Norway, and Denmark have also laid geographical claims.
+Other Arctic powers, including the United States, Canada, Norway, and Denmark, have also laid claims.
 The European Union crafted a new Arctic policy, and China sent an icebreaker on three separate Arctic expeditions.
 Each country stands poised to grab new treasure in this increasingly important geostrategic region.

 U.S. Ocean Governance Issues

-The United States championed many of the most important international maritime organizations over the past fifty years.
-It helped shape the decades-long process of negotiating the United Nations Convention on the Law of the Sea (UNCLOS) and has played a leading role in many UNCLOS-related bodies, including the International Maritime Organization.
+he United States championed many of the most important international maritime organizations over the past fifty years.
+It helped shape the decades-long process of negotiating the UN Convention on the Law of the Sea (UNCLOS) and has played a leading role in many UNCLOS-related bodies, including the International Maritime Organization.
 It has also served as a driving force behind regional fisheries organizations and Coast Guard forums.
-Domestically, the United States has intermittently been at the vanguard of ocean policy, such as the 1969 Stratton Commission report, multiple conservation acts in the 1970s, the Joint Ocean Commission Initiative, and, most recently, catch limits on all federally-managed fish species.
-The U.S.-based Woods Hole Oceanographic Institution and the Monterrey Bay Research Institute have long been leaders in marine science worldwide.
-And from a geopolitical perspective, the U.S. Navy secures the world's oceans and fosters an environment where global commerce can thrive.
+Domestically, the United States has intermittently been at the vanguard of ocean policy, such as the 1969 Stratton Commission report, subsequent conservation acts in the 1970s, the recent Joint Ocean Commission Initiative, and, most recently, catch limits on all federally-managed fish species.
+The Woods Hole Oceanographic Institution and the Monterrey Bay Research Institute have long been leaders in marine science.
+And from a geopolitical perspective, the U.S. Navy secures the world's oceans and fosters a peaceful environment where global commerce can thrive.

 Should the United States ratify the UN Convention on the Law of the Sea?